cwinters/microservices-201606/README.md

     - test test test (maybe)
     - PR to production, merge => deploys
     - Slightly different for front-end and services
-- Types of services - one slide each:
-    - "Edge"
-    - "Persistence" (back-back-end?)
-    - Worker (process async jobs)
-    - Develop and test: docs, testing, data generation, load testing
-    - Helpers (database, cache, POS tagger, log)

 - Types of environments; all use Docker:
-    - Local
-    - Color
-    - Staging
-    - Production
     - Local + Color
+        - Local: deployed via rake; Color: deployed via slack
         - all containers on one host
         - front-end deployed to S3
         - extra containers for router, API docs (more later), mail catcher
-- Staging just like produduction, except:
-    - End-to-end API testing container
     - Production + Staging
         - AWS + ECS
         - Databases managed by AWS (RDS, Elasticache)
         - ELB talks to nginx router/load-balancer that does some other work with Lua
         - Every host has a client-side router/load-balancer
         - Every host has a logging container
         - Consul watches for Docker events and updates nginx
-- Well that's all great, but I can do that now!
-    - Are microservices the only way to get isolation, bounded contexts, independent deployability, no side-effects, etc. Nope.
-But many (all?) of the other ways require a discipline I've seen few teams exhibit.
-    - Provide constraints in areas where you know your team (or teams in general) are prone to get things wrong...
-    - ...and provide freedom to experiment with new things along other vectors
+    - Staging also has:
+        - End-to-end API testing container

+- Color environment
+    - Entire system on a single host, datastores and all
+    - Deployable with slack, and you can specify different branches for different apps to be deployed
+    - This goes against Factor 10, but that "as possible" gives us some wiggle room :-)
+    - We're deciding to constrain at the Docker level and are assuming the other constraints (like configuration) minimize other differences

+- Types of services, build up the image one at a time:
+    - 0. ELB
+        - Only thing that the outside world talks to, besides static assets on S3
+    - Routers
+        - Only service that talks to the ELB, balanced across AZs
+        - Internet-facing: Gateway for internet to talk to edge services
+        - Via Consul/Consul Template gets docker events updating services
+        - Has Lua to allow some logic (Request ID, Identity lookup, JWT unpacking)
+    - "Edge"
+        - What the front-end talks to (through the router)
+        - Deals with authz
+        - May talk to multiple persistence services
+    - "Persistence" (back-back-end?)
+        - Front-end CANNOT talk to it
+        - Does not do authen/authz (though may record)
+        - Talks to datastore directly
+    - Datastore
+        - Postgres and S3 are long-term storage, and should be the only places we're storing state
+        - Redis is used for cache and queue; future may use SQS for queues instead
+        - Configured with environment variables containing connnection string
+    - Worker (process async jobs)
+        - Pulls jobs off Redis/SQS
+        - May talk to datastore but through shared persistence code
+        - Single codebase (and Dockerfile) for worker/server combo
+    - Others on dev/staging:
+        - docs
+        - testing
+        - data generation
+        - load testing
+    - Helpers (database, cache, POS tagger, log)

+- What does a typical feature look like?
+    - Admin feature to remove a student from a school and undo that removal
+    - Front- and back-end developers get together and decide on an API
+    - Front-end can develop independently with a mock-backend
+    - Back-end needs to implement feature in edge service rac-admin (to answer the front-end)
+    - Back-end also needs to implement features in persistence service to cascade delete a school membership ending to all its contained classes, as well as undo that

+- Implementation typically goes bottom-up at a fairly granular level:
+     - Persistence first to cascade delete; can PR and deploy
+     - Edge next to trigger cascade delete; can deploy feature branch with front-end feature branch to color environment to test

+- Rules and guides
+    - You must never break backward compatibility.
+There's some leeway when a service is still new and getting its legs, and there's only one thing depending on it.
+    - Forcing absolute zero peeking into other services' databases can be difficult, particularly for reporting.
+You can get around some of these things with denormalization but then you set yourself up for data drift.
+      So we have the idea of "data affinity" -- a service can join into another service's tables for read access, and only in well-marked areas, with the understanding that if things change in the future we'll work to remove those.
+It's *never* supposed to replace service calls for speed or simplicity.

+- Left to do:
+    - Per-persistence service clients.
+Persistence services will only be called by other services, and those services are ours so we control both ends of the conversation.
+Why not make a client that includes: objects to fill and validate (and then serialize) instead of building up raw HTTP payloads? methods to invoke instead of URL paths to type in? different HTTP results (status, errors) being represented as exceptions/objects instead of forcing all the service users to re-invent.
+(Adrian Cockroft mentions this in a number of his presentations.)
+    - Testing.
+We have an end-to-end API testing service that works pretty well.
+But we haven't implemented anything like Pact/Pacto, or consumer driven testing.
+    - Feature flags. (@@DOES it belong here?)
+May seem like it doesn't belong here, but it can help with decoupling and getting features moving through the system faster.

 # Ideas